-Of course, every business is different, and each faces different challenges.
-Generally, however, the lion's share of businesses can successfully implement automated workflows with the following 8 steps:
+Of course, every law firm is different, and each faces different challenges.
+Generally, however, the lion's share of practices can successfully implement automated workflows with the following 8 steps:

-- Start with small processes: since automated workflows are new to most businesses, it's best not to start with mission-critical tasks.
+Since automated workflows will be new to your practice, it's best not to start with mission-critical tasks.
 Instead, begin with something small and carefully monitor it and measure the results.
 Choose initial work activities that are straightforward, repetitive and predictable.
-This could include so-called "handoffs" (which require human approval of one task completion to trigger a subsequent task), status updates and schedule change notifications.
+This could include so-called "handoffs" (which require human approval of one task completion to trigger a subsequent task), status updates, an enquiry by a potential new client, and schedule change notifications.

-- Assign a process "owner" for each process selected: this individual will be accountable for outcomes and responsible for any necessary workflow changes
+This individual will be accountable for outcomes and responsible for any necessary workflow changes.

-- Describe the impact on and benefits for all workflow stakeholders: many work processes straddle multiple teams within your business.
-Be sure to enumerate how automating the process will affect them—and the ways in which they will benefit from it.
+Many work processes straddle multiple teams within your business.
+Be sure to enumerate how automated workflows will affect them—and the ways in which they will benefit from it.